uwetom/animation_worksheets/blend_shapes.md

 However, most facial movement are not controlled by a skeleton, for these we use blend shapes.

-Creating blend shapes should be done **before** you create your skeleton.
+IMPORTANT - Creating blend shapes should be done **before** binding your skeleton to your mesh

 ### Create the blend shapes